Free consultation

 Connecticut Is an Attorney Closing State

-Connecticut requires a licensed attorney to be involved in every residential real estate closing.
+Connecticut law requires closings to be conducted by an attorney.
 But many buyers don't bring their attorney in until after the contract is already signed.
 By that point, you've already agreed to terms that may not protect your interests.

-The better approach is to have your attorney involved before ink hits paper.
+The better approach is to have your attorney involved before you sign.
 A Connecticut real estate contract review gives you the chance to understand what you're agreeing to, push back on unfavorable terms, and make sure nothing critical has been left out.

 What Your Attorney Looks For